object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 <https://code.visualstudio.com/docs/editor/multi-root-workspaces>`__.
 This is
 simply a way of telling Visual Studio Code that we have multiple folders containing code.
-Once we start using Visual Studio Code's style checking features in :numref:`style`, this will ensure that the style rules we intend to apply to each repository are selected correctly.
+Once we start using Visual Studio Code's style checking features in :numref:`Chapter %s <style>`, this will ensure that the style rules we intend to apply to each repository are selected correctly.

 Open Visual Studio Code, and from the `file` menu select `open folder`.
 Choose the top level workspace folder that you created in :numref:`working_folder`